itteco/iframely/README.md

         1. Itarate all plugin methods:
             1. If method has only default requirements (see list below) - use it.
             2. If method has custom requirements (provided by some getData method) - skip it.
- 3. Go through all selected (used) methods.
+ 4. Load page by URI and get all required variables (meta, oembed, html etc.).
+If no requirements - page will not be loaded.
-    1. Gather method's required params.
+ 5. Go through all selected (used) methods.
     2. Call method with selected params.
-    3. Wait for **cb** called if method is asynchronous or ger result immediately.
+    3. Wait for **cb** called if method is asynchronous or get result immediately.
     4. Store received result or error.
- 4. Find methods with custom requirements which can be called with received data.
+ 6. Find methods with custom requirements which can be called with received data (from previous step).
-    1. If methods found - go to step 3.
+    1. If methods found - go to step 5.
- 5. Extract all links from saved data:
+ 7. Extract all links from saved data:
-    1. Generate info for links with [x-safe-html](#x-safe-html)
+    1. Generate info for links with [type: "x-safe-html"](#x-safe-html)
     2. Generate info for links with [custom render](#rendering-templates)
     3. Calculate images sizes and type if not provided.
     4. Filter links without `href`.
     5. Resolve href to URI (if relative path provided).
     6. Skip duplicate links (by `href`).
     7. Combine `http://` and `https://` similar links to one without protocol `//`.
- 6. Merge all **meta** to single object (data from highest priority plugins will override others).
+ 8. Merge all **meta** to single object (data from highest priority plugins will override others).
- 7. Return **links** and **meta**.
+ 9. Return **links** and **meta**.

 #### Plugin structure